 Our New England School Mental Health Conference was held in Norwood, Massachusetts on November 6-7, and featured Christian Stewart-Ferrer, an internationally renowned authority on autism spectrum disorders speaking for the first time in North America, along with leading experts Lisa Ferentz (trauma), Steven Fiefer (learning and emotional disabilitiies), Adele Lafrance (Emotion-Focused School Support), and Dr. Greene (Collaborative & Proactive Solutions).
 Dates for next year's Conference are forthcoming...and here are the slides from the 2017 presentations:

 LIVES IN THE BALANCE EUROPEAN SUMMIT, GOTHENBURG, SWEDEN

 Lives in the Balance's Second Annual European Summit on Non-Punitive, Non-Adversarial Interventions for At-Risk Kids -- co-sponsored by KIS -- was held in Gothenburg, Sweden from October 31 through November 2.
-To watch streaming video of the presentations, click here.
+To watch streaming video of the presentations from 2016 and 2017, click here.
 And mark your calendar for our 2018 European Summit (October 29-30, 2018), again in Gothenburg.